Download our food guide for preventing Alzheimer’s Disease

 Contributing Author: Mary Ellen Valverde MS CNS LDN

 Mary Ellen is a Certified Nutrition Specialist and a graduate of the clinic’s Functional Nutrition Residency Program (FNRP).
-She holds Master of Science in Nutrition from the University of Bridgeport as well as an MLIS in Library and Information Science from Rutgers University.
+She holds a Master of Science in Nutrition from the University of Bridgeport as well as an MLIS in Library and Information Science from Rutgers University.
 Mary Ellen is a plant-based educator focusing on fighting inflammation, find her at https://maryellenvalverde.com/